 Sony’s a6000 series has always lacked a really respectable telephoto lens, at least until recently.
-Although the Sony 55-210mm has existed for years, it’s terrible image quality and questionable autofocus made it more of a just “for fun” lens.
+Although Sony’s 55-210mm has existed for years, it’s terrible image quality and questionable autofocus made it more of a just “for fun” lens.

 Looking for just a quick summary before jumping in?

 - Well built and aesthetically pleasing

 First off, I would like to note that the Sony 70-350mm F4.5-6.3 is certainly not small.
 Weighing 22oz (625g), it feels a bit front-heavy on my Sony a6000.
 In addition to the weight, it’s also super long, measuring a whole 5.59 inches (142mm) which then extends even more when zooming.

 So yeah, it can certainly feel as if it is way too big for the tiny bodies from the Sony a6000 line, but for lenses that provide this kind of versatility without sacrificing image quality, the large size is to be expected.
 I’m not sure I’d ever want to take a lens this large to travel with, but for any shoots where a very wide focal range is needed, it’s hard to beat.

 Build Quality: excellent G-series quality.

 Contributing to the hefty weight is the build quality of the Sony 70-350mm F4.5-6.3.
 Made from a combination of high-quality polycarbonate and metal, this lens just feels exceptional in the hand.
 Both of the rings (zoom & focus) are very large and ribbed/textured and feel great to use.